vihar/deep-learning-with-python/README.md

 # deep-learning-with-python

-Introduction to Deep Learnind and Neural Nets.
+Introduction to Deep Learning and Neural Nets.

 Comparing Neural Nets with Regresion models.